 It is critical that students be prepared for the college application and financial aid application processes by doing research on colleges they would like to apply to and having an understanding of their financial aid options.
 Activities and resources to help prepare students for these important steps on the journey to postsecondary education are included in the ACAC State Coordinator Manual and the Site Coordinator Manual.
 Please note, this aspect of the program should be started prior to the scheduled College Application event.
 The College Application event is designed for students to receive assistance in completing and submitting applications, not for exploring and matching themselves to institutions of higher education.
 National resources are also outlined below.
 In addition to these tools, your state may also have resources that students and their families can use.
 If so, please ensure that you update the Site Coordinator Manual with that information.

-ACT, the non-profit organization that provides a variety of college preparation tools including EXPLORE, PLAN, and ACT, has multiple research tools available on their website to assist students in researching colleges and financial aid options.
-Visit their college research site at: http://www.act.org/collegesearch.
+ACT, the nonprofit organization that provides a variety of college preparation tools including ASPIRE, EXPLORE, PLAN, and ACT, has multiple research tools available on their website to assist students in researching colleges and financial aid options.
+Visit ACT Profile, their career and college planning site at: http://www.act.org/profile/.
+ACT Profile provides personalized information to students and offers "access to information about 1,500 popular majors and nearly 6,000 different careers—including extensive, detailed information about 448 majors and 555 careers.
+Students can use this information to better understand the connections between their unique interests, abilities, and values and potential education and career paths."
 ACT’s financial aid research site, http://www.actstudent.org/finaid/, includes a Financial Aid Need Estimator and information on the various types of aid available.